 - Salt and pepper to taste

-- Neutral oil (for frying) see note
+- Neutral oil with a high smoke point (for frying) see note

 Instructions

 - Grill them on the stove over medium-high heat, preferably on a wire rack.
-Turn them with tongs every few minutes until the skin is charred and flaky and the flesh becomes soft.
+Turn them with tongs every few minutes until the skin is charred and flaky, and the flesh becomes soft.
 Alternatively, you can broil them in the oven until charred.

 - Combine the eggs, fish sauce, a pinch of salt, some ground pepper, scallions, and chilies (if using) in a bowl.
 Beat until frothy to create a lighter and fluffier omelet.

-- Heat a small skillet or wok over medium-high heat and add a generous amount of oil, around ½-inch thick.
+- Heat a small skillet or wok over medium-high heat and add a generous amount of oil, about ½-inch thick.
 Once the oil starts smoking, carefully slide the eggplant into the skillet.
 The hot oil will create a fluffy omelet with crispy edges.

 - Carefully flip the omelet and continue frying the other side for another minute until browned and thoroughly cooked.